drbean/curriculum/writing/survey/slides.md

 *  Make sure your answer options are not leading
 *  Make your survey anonymous
 *  Keep your affiliation secret as this can tip off your respondents on how you wish for them to answer

+# Possible biases at work in responses to "Homework: A burning question: what do the others think?"

 # Taiwan/US political surveys